Mike Conyers Grad Dip Phys, MCSP, AACP

 He has worked in the NHS since 2003, which has exposed him to a variety of patients with complex musculoskeletal issues.
-He started his private work in 2006 and particularly enjoys the challenges both the private and the public sector pose.
 Kedar believes that an accurate diagnosis and patient education, combined with a goal oriented approach, goes a long way in achieving optimal results.

 Being a keen tennis player, he enjoys treating sports injuries and rehabilitating athletes back to full function.
-Kedar also delivers steroid injections in the NHS and is particularly interested in using joint and soft tissue injections to alleviate pain and enable rehabilitation.
+Kedar delivers steroid injections in the NHS and at Crushes Manor Clinic and is particularly interested in using joint and soft tissue injections to alleviate pain and enable rehabilitation.
 He keeps himself abreast of the latest research in the field of musculoskeletal medicine and uses social media as part of continuing professional development.